My uterus turned on me when I was 13.

 Suddenly, the isolation, fear and depression weighing me down felt a little lighter—I wasn’t the only one.
 These women talked about laser therapy and cannabis for pain management, the struggle of finding a good specialist (not all gynecologists can recognize endo, I learned) and the frustration of living with this disease.
 I in turn shared my story with a room full of people who understood me, and it was liberating.

 I found a specialist through a recommendation from the group.
 We discussed my history, what had worked (surgery) and what hadn’t (hormones, pain meds).
 She was willing to perform excision surgery, which removes endo lesions from the root rather than burning them off, like my first procedure.
 When I asked whether or not a hysterectomy would be a good solution, she said it wouldn’t cure my endo, which occurs outside the uterus.
 My surgery would be in November, six years after the first one.

 During the four-hour procedure at North York General Hospital, the surgeon found seven areas of endo lesions on my pelvic walls, utero-sacral ligaments, behind my uterus and on my lung.
 She consulted with a thoracic surgeon and they left the last lesion, since excising it could put me at risk for a collapsed lung and I wasn’t “symptomatic.”
 Unless I experience more extreme symptoms (coughing up blood), it was better to leave it be.

 The post-surgery healing process was much longer and more laborious than I imagined.
 I worked towards cultivating patience and self-compassion, a seemingly never-ending task.
-Over a year later I’m still waiting on a pain-free period, but my non-menstruating days have become much more bearable, outside the occasional flare-up.
+Over two years later I’m still waiting on a pain-free period, though my non-menstruating days are slightly more bearable.

 Instead of feeling betrayed, I now revere my body for its resilience.
 I may never be free of endometriosis, but at least I no longer feel powerless.